NXT TakeOver: Brooklyn: Aftermath

 NXT Women's Champion Bayley made her first appearance since TakeOver: Brooklyn on the September 16 episode of NXT.
 After she won her match, Sasha Banks interrupted and vowed to defeat Bayley over and over again.
 NXT general manager William Regal then announced that Bayley would defend the NXT Women's Championship against Banks in the first-ever Iron Woman match in the main event of TakeOver: Respect.

 Following the 2015 TakeOver: Brooklyn, many other TakeOvers adopted this naming convention of having the event titled after its host city.
 This Brooklyn event would also be the first of four annual shows in a subseries of TakeOvers titled TakeOver: Brooklyn.
-All four of the Brooklyn shows were held at the Barclays Center as support shows for WWE's annual SummerSlam pay-per-view.
+All four of the Brooklyn shows were held at the Barclays Center as support shows for WWE's annual SummerSlam.
 This in turn also made it the first TakeOver to have its own subseries of TakeOver events.
-While TakeOver: New York in 2019 was also held at the Barclays Center, it did not continue the Brooklyn chronology, and was instead held in April as a support show for WrestleMania 35 and was also instead named after the U.S. state instead of the city.
+While TakeOver: New York in 2019 was also held at the Barclays Center, it did not continue the Brooklyn subseries, and was instead held in April as a support show for WrestleMania 35 and was also instead named after the U.S. state instead of the city.
 In turn, the final TakeOver: Brooklyn event was the 2018 event, with 2019 TakeOver: Toronto instead being held as that year's support show for SummerSlam.